 What Are The Roles Of Rabbis In Their Community?

-It’s very important to recognize the difference between a priest and Rabbi in the Jewish sense of term.
 A Rabbi is not conferred with a holy status and a special authority to carry out sacred rituals.
 He is just like any other member of Jewish Community, but with a greater amount of knowledge than the others.

 Rabbi is simply a preacher and a leader who is sufficiently educated in Jewish Law (Halakhah) and tradition.
-His main duty is to be an instructor and assistant for the congregants who seek for advice regarding the religious activities.
+His/her main duty is to be an instructor and assistant for the congregants who seek for advice regarding the religious activities.

 Typical duties of an ordained Rabbi include leading spiritual services such as officiating at life-cycle events of Bat Mitzvahs and Bar Mitzvahs, weddings, funerals, baby naming ceremonies, High Holiday and Shabbat services on Yom Kippur and Rosh Hashanah.